Spirits of the Dead

 Spirits of the Dead (Histoires extraordinaires, Tre passi nel delirio), also known as Tales of Mystery and Imagination and Tales of Mystery, is a 1968 horror anthology film comprising three segments respectively directed by Roger Vadim, Louis Malle and Federico Fellini, based on stories by Edgar Allan Poe.
 A French-Italian international co-production, the film's French title is derived from a 1856 collection of Poe's short stories translated by French poet Charles Baudelaire; the English titles Spirits of the Dead and Tales of Mystery and Imagination are respectively taken from an 1827 poem by Poe and a 1902 British collection of his stories.

-Vadim's segment, "Metzengerstein", tells the story of the debauched Countess Frédérique de Metzengerstein (Jane Fonda), who devotes herself to taming a wild horse that once belonged to her cousin, Baron Wilhelm Berlifitzing (Peter Fonda).
-Malle's entry, "William Wilson", follows Wilson (Alain Delon), who is hounded throughout his life of cruelty and deception by a doppelgänger, whom he challenges to a fatal duel.
-Fellini's short, "Toby Dammit", a loose adaptation of "Never Bet the Devil Your Head", deals with the title character (Terence Stamp), an alcoholic Shakespearean actor, whose trip to Rome to make a Spaghetti Western in exchange for a Ferrari is complicated by multiple encounters with the Devil, who appears as a little girl with a white ball.
+Vadim's segment, Metzengerstein, tells the story of the debauched Countess Frédérique de Metzengerstein (Jane Fonda), who devotes herself to taming a wild horse that once belonged to her cousin, Baron Wilhelm Berlifitzing (Peter Fonda).
+Malle's entry, William Wilson, follows Wilson (Alain Delon), who is hounded throughout his life of cruelty and deception by a doppelgänger, whom he challenges to a fatal duel.
+Fellini's short, Toby Dammit, a loose adaptation of "Never Bet the Devil Your Head", deals with the title character (Terence Stamp), an alcoholic Shakespearean actor, whose trip to Rome to make a Spaghetti Western in exchange for a Ferrari is complicated by multiple encounters with the Devil, who appears as a little girl with a white ball.

 Spirits of the Dead was released in the United States by American International Pictures in an English-language version featuring narration by Vincent Price.

 Plot

 Metzengerstein

 At the age of 22, Countess Frédérique inherits the Metzengerstein estate and lives a life of promiscuity and debauchery.
 While in the forest, her leg is caught in a trap and she is freed by her cousin and neighbour Baron Wilhelm, whom she has never met because of a long-standing family feud.
 She becomes enamoured with Wilhelm, but he rejects her for her wicked ways.
 His rejection infuriates Frédérique and she sets his stables on fire.
 Wilhelm is killed attempting to save his prized horses.

 One black horse somehow escapes and makes its way to the Metzengerstein castle.
 The horse is very wild and Frédérique takes it upon herself to tame it.
 She notices at one point that a damaged tapestry depicts a horse eerily similar to the one that she has just taken in.
-Becoming obsessed with it, she orders its repair.
+Becoming obsessed with the tapestry, she orders its repair.
 During a thunderstorm, Frédérique is carried off by the spooked horse into a fire caused by a lightning strike.